Polyglot People

 Erica Heller-Wagner

-An extroverted over-communicator who is passionate about collaboration and community, Erica feels lucky every single day to work at Polyglot.
+An extrovert who is passionate about collaboration and community, Erica feels lucky every single day to work at Polyglot.

 She graduated from Charles Sturt University (Bathurst) with a Bachelor of Arts (Communication – Theatre/Media) and worked in Sydney in assorted production and front-of-house roles, before delving into marketing as the Communications Coordinator at PACT centre for emerging artists.